The Beautiful Lie

 Many would say they worked hard, and in some cases that’s true, but it had surprisingly little to do with financial success.
 Some rode the boom with a steady job and inner-city real estate.
 Others used inheritance, superannuation or family trusts to accumulate tax-advantaged investments.
 And those who lacked these opportunities often live precariously now; disproportionately they are women.

 Like wealthy squatters in 1850, the ‘winners’ I talk with see nothing particularly wrong with this.
 Along with the weather, and the indignities of aging, this disparity of outcomes is supposedly ‘just the way it is’.
-But in fact even a gentle probe into the condition of either the weather or the elderly will uncover human mischief everywhere.
+But in fact, even a gentle probe into the condition of either the weather or the elderly will uncover human mischief everywhere.
 And so it is with ‘the economy’.

 Unlike the century of transformation, this one augurs much less of the general prosperity which legitimised capitalism.
 Instead, it promotes a lottery of birth reminiscent of feudalism.
 And if material comfort was once reward for industry, today, as in pre-industrial times, it accrues mostly from the appreciating value of stolen Aboriginal land.